×

 How to Translate Film: What You Need to Know - Voquent

-Multiple-language versions, aka Foreign Versions, describe services made to translate film or video content into one or more languages.
+Multiple-language versions describe services made to translate film or video content into one or more languages.

 Translating your film is the easiest way to increase accessibility to your content globally and build more fans or followers.

-I demystify the process in this blog and offer guidance to get the best bang for your buck.
+We’ll go over the translation process for film and help you decide how to get the best bang for your buck.

 First up, let’s talk about translation methods.